Sly777/React-UI-Debugger/README.md

 ```

 **If you have __DEV__ variable and __DEV__ is false or if you set UIdebugActive false inside of component, it will not work.**

+When it start to work, it will show colored borders of components that you use with ReactUIDebugger. **Red** means componentDidMount, **Green** means componentDidUpdate.

 ## Built With